 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Is it just me or does male cat urine smell much worse than females?
 We have had Rosie for almost 2 yrs.
-I've never had an issue with the litter box before, but since getting the male, have noticed my home smells like a cat house.
-I clean the litter each day, but this does not help as just one pee in the litter and the smell is overpowering.
+Never had an issue with the litter box before, but since getting the male, have noticed my home smells like a cat house.